Interpretability and Generalization Bounds for Learning Spatial Physics: Background

 \section{Background}

-Applications of ML in science relevant to discovering unknown dynamics from data generally span across ``white-box'' to ``black-box''.
-White-box methods, such as SINDy and symbolic regression, allow for the obtainment of closed-form, analytical formulas \citep{rudy2017data,udrescu2020ai}.
-Black-box methods such as Neural Operators or DeepONets generally use NNs to learn dynamics \citep{raissi2019physics,lu2019deeponet}, exchanging interpretability for flexibility.
-Between these two approaches, techniques have been developed that respect physical constraints \citep{pmlr-v202-hansen23b} such as conservation laws \citep{hansen2023learning, patel2022thermodynamically} or other fundamental identities \citep{trask2022enforcing}.
-Extending even beyond these, ``world models'' seek to replace simulation environments \citep{ha2018recurrent} with ML models operating directly on raw state-action observations data.
-Massive video-action transformer models are now commonly used in deployed self-driving car systems \citep{goff2025learning} and are expanding to other domains such as surgical robotics \citep{schmidgall2024general}.
-These applications require high quantitative accuracy and generalization.
-Even a 1\% error on a latent physical parameter can have a grave impact.
+Applications of ML in science span across ``white-box'' to ``black-box''.
+White-box methods, such as SINDy and symbolic regression, allow for the user to obtain closed-form, analytical formulas \citep{rudy2017data,udrescu2020ai}.
+Black-box methods such as Neural Operators or DeepONets generally use NNs to learn dynamics \citep{raissi2019physics,lu2021learning}, exchanging interpretability for greater flexibility.
+Between these two approaches, techniques have been developed that respect physical constraints such as conservation laws or other fundamental identities \citep{hansen2023learning, patel2022thermodynamically,trask2022enforcing}.
+However, the adoption of these methods in high-consequence scenarios is lacking due to not understanding the exact failure modes.

-Interpretability of internal model mechanics has become a subject of intense interest as ML models become more capable and general purpose.
-The phase change in deep models between memorization to generalization has been identified as the grokking phenomenon, with similar works detailing of watching weight matrix evolution toward prescribed algorithms \citep{power2022grokking,nanda2023progress}.
-In a similar vein as scientific interpretability, transformers have been shown to be able to express and converge to algorithms for linear regression \cite{zhang2024trained,liang2024transformers}.